Message from the Headteacher

 It is with great pleasure that I introduce you to Greenbank High School.
 We are determined to inspire our students through learning both inside and outside the classroom, care for individual pastoral needs and achieve the highest academic standards.
 We believe in a high quality curriculum, excellent standards of behaviour and a positive learning environment so that students of all abilities and backgrounds can succeed and reach their potential.

+We are very proud of the school, its students, staff and governors.
 Education at Greenbank provides much more than exam excellence.
-It aims to develop and nurture all students to take their place as caring and confident young women in the outside world.
+It aims to develop and nurture all students to take their place as caring and confident young people in the outside world.

 We were proud to be awarded The NACE (National Able Children in Education) Challenge Award in recognition of our provision and outcomes in challenging every student to be the best they can possibly be.

 Although we are a large school, we pride ourselves in making sure that every student is nurtured as an individual.

 On joining the school, each student joins a tutor group and is part of one of our houses named after an inspirational woman.
 Within the tutor group, students are supported by their Form Tutor who delivers Personal Development Time each morning.
 Each year group has a Head of Year, who is responsible for monitoring the progress, pastoral issues, behaviour and attendance of the students.

 Within the House system, we have regular competitions across the curriculum including art, literacy, music and sports.
 Students will have opportunities to work across year groups and develop their leadership skills through a range of activities.
 The House Point system contributes significantly to embedding a culture where success across a wide range of fields is celebrated.
 Girls are awarded blazer badges on achieving identified milestones and are extremely proud to wear them.